Solar parks Den Helder

 Solar park and nature strip along the Balgzand Canal

-• 2025: Developing the design into a final design and applying for the necessary permits
+• 2026: Finalizing the design and applying for the necessary permits

 • 2027: Start of construction